mathiasandresen/uni-notes/docs/7-semester/WI/05-recommender-systems.md

 **Idea**

-represent user by a vector in the same space as the item feature vectors by *summarizing the feature vectors of items for which there is implicit feedback.*
+Represent user by a vector in the same space as the item feature vectors by *summarizing the feature vectors of items for which there is implicit feedback.*

 **Example**